kalustian/6502-SBC/README.md

-Enhanced Woz Monitor for Rockwell R6501/R6511
+Enhanced Woz Monitor for Rockwell R65C02
 ---------------------------------------------

-This repository contains a version Steve Wozniak's ROM monitor for the 6502, ported to the Rockwell R6501 and R6511 single-chip microprocessors.
-These processors are 6502-like, but contain some significant differences:
+This repository contains a version Steve Wozniak's ROM monitor for the 6502, ported to the Rockwell R65C02

-* Zero page is internal to the processor, and smaller than 256 bytes
-* I/O devices in zero page
-* Hardware stack in zero page, of limited size

 ### Monitor Commands